THEJOHNCALEB/mite/README.md

-# Mite
+# Mite - "Look" (見て)

 Mite is a command-line file reader that allows you to search for a specific word within a file and prints the line containing that word.
+Interestingly, "Mite" is a Japanese word meaning "Look" (見て).

 ## Features